kevinrodbe/library/content/03-content-negotiation.md

 end
 ```

-Then, we call `respond_with` from our controller action, passing in our model or collection of models, and Rails will automatically figure out what format the client expects back.
+From our controller action, we call `respond_with` passing in our model or collection of models as an argument, and Rails automatically figures out what format the client expects back.

 ```ruby
 class ZombiesController < ApplicationController